4.30

 $0.00

-Guest limit:
+Guest limit

-Park Creek #19 is a corn field between two large bodies of water, the Park Creek and Rawhide Reservoirs.
+Park Creek #19 is a beet field between two large bodies of water, the Park Creek and Rawhide Reservoirs.
 Having the agricultural field, as well as two large bodies of water nearby, geese are expected to be flying back and forth between the cornfield and the larger water sources throughout the season.
 Dark geese are most expected to be seen in this area of the Central Flyway of northern Colorado.
 Goose activity generally sticks to a morning and evening feeding schedule, though mid-day flights and field hopping are always possible.
 Poor weather conditions will also play a role in how the birds in the area are acting.

 If there is a lapse in availability, please do not be discouraged to reach out to IO.
 All calendars are set and managed by landowners, and unavailability is set by them.
 However, IO is willing to reach out on your behalf, to check on available dates.
 Other reasons for unavailable dates include biologist recommended hunter/harvest quotas that landowners implement, as well as state season dates not being released.